Linux – Installing Intrexx

 To create, start and stop services, root privileges are required on Linux.
 For this reason, the Intrexx installation and the execution of updates must be performed by a user who has root privileges or belongs to the Sudoers group.

-(The exception is if you install Intrexx separately from Intrexx services.
+(An exception exists if you install Intrexx separately from the Intrexx services.
 In this case, Intrexx can be installed by a user without root privileges or who does not belong to the Sudoers group.
 We recommend this option for highly experienced Linux or Intrexx users only.
-For more information, see the section Installing Intrexx and Intrexx services separately - Install Intrexx without root rights)
+Further information on this can be found in the section Installing Intrexx and Intrexx services separately - Install Intrexx without root rights)

 Root permissions and security issues